pulsar-edit/documentation/docs/package-guides/package-modifying-text.md

 }
 ```

-After saving the file, run the command `Update Package Dependencies: Update`
-from the Command Palette.
-This will install the package's node module
-dependencies, only figlet in this case.
-You will need to run `Update Package Dependencies: Update` whenever you update the dependencies field in your
+After saving the file, run the command `Update Package Dependencies: Update` from the command palette.
+This will install the package's Node module dependencies, only figlet in this case.
+You will need to run `Update Package Dependencies: Update` whenever you update the dependencies field in your `package.json` file.
-`package.json` file.

-If for some reason this doesn't work, you'll see a message saying "Failed to
-update package dependencies" and you will find a new `npm-debug.log` file in
+If for some reason this doesn't work, you'll see a message saying "Failed to update package dependencies" and you will find a new `npm-debug.log` file in your directory.
-your directory.
 That file should give you some idea as to what went wrong.

-Now require the figlet node module in `lib/ascii-art.js` and instead of
-inserting "Hello, World!", convert the selected text to ASCII art.
+Now require the figlet node module in `lib/ascii-art.js` and instead of inserting "Hello, World!", convert the selected text to ASCII art.

 ```js
 convert () {